 You may simply learn of proposed new point source discharges in your watershed by word of mouth.
-If you do, you should search the Pennsylvania Bulletin or attempt to contact your DEP regional office to verify this information.
+If you do, you should search the Pennsylvania Bulletin or attempt to contact your DEP regional office or local County Conservation District to verify this information.